Bira/octopus-carnival/_posts/2022-02-03-star-spawn.md

-Most of the information on the known eldritch stars comes from a scroll known as _The Revelations of Melech_, which is the sort of rare sanity-blasting tome that should be very familiar to Call of Cthuly players.
+Most of the information on the known eldritch stars comes from a scroll known as _The Revelations of Melech_, which is the sort of rare sanity-blasting tome that should be very familiar to Call of Cthulhu players.
 It has the same in-world status the Demonomicon of Iggwilv (which lists demons) or the Codex of Betrayal (devils).